 Instructions for sending plant material

 Fresh plant material can be sent inside an airtight (e.g., Ziploc®) bag.
+For aquatic plants, clean the plants of soil and algae before sending.
 For aquatic plants, include a damp (not wet) paper towel to maintain high humidity.
 However, make sure the bag is free of standing water, which can hasten decay.

 Dr. Nicholas Tippery